somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-09-10-is-automation-the-key-to-tiktok-success-exploring-the-benefits-and-pitfalls.md

 ### POST ONLY ###
 post:
   title: "Is Automation the Key to TikTok Success?
 Exploring the Benefits and Pitfalls"
-  excerpt: "Explore the benefits and pitfalls of using automation tools to achieve TikTok success and see if it could be the key to skyrocketing your social media growth."
+  description: "Explore the benefits and pitfalls of using automation tools to achieve TikTok success and see if it could be the key to skyrocketing your social media growth."
-  author: alex
+  author: christina-hill
   id: 1726044854
   tags: ["TikTok automation","TikTok growth","TikTok bots","social media marketing","automated TikTok tools"]
   categories: ["Social Media Marketing","TikTok Growth","Automation Tools"]